morinlab/lymphopedia/papers/schmitzBurkittLymphomaPathogenesis2012.md

 New Tier 1, BL Tier 1, 4
 This study, New Tier 2, 16
 New Tier 2, BL Tier 2, 16
-Other studies, BL Tier 1, 25
+All other BL studies, BL Tier 1, 25
-Other studies, BL Tier 2, 141
+All other BL studies, BL Tier 2, 141
 ```